Hojung-Jeong/Silver-Bullet-Encryption-Tool/README.md

 This means basically, computers cannot control whether a thread will be covered up by another one or not.
 It is basically 50:50 chance in every single digit.

-What I needed to do to create true random number generator using python 3 is to get that closer, and maximise the effect.
-Simple as that!

 Hope you enjoy it